ANO 2011: Minority government (2017–2021)

 On 20–21 October 2017, ANO won the 2017 Czech parliamentary election with 29.6% of the vote.
 ANO formed the short-lived first Babiš government with independent ministers on 13 December 2017, failing a vote of confidence on 16 January 2018.
 On 12 July 2018 the second Babiš government was formed, with the Social Democrats participating as the junior coalition partner.
 The cabinet received external support from the Communist Party of Bohemia and Moravia.

-In the 2018 municipal elections, the party again came first, but lost its mayoral offices of Prague and Brno to the Czech Pirate Party and the Civic Democratic Party (ODS), respectively.

-In May 2019, ANO came first in the 2019 European election with 21.2% of the vote, returning six MEPs.

-In the 2020 regional elections, the party lost two governors' offices, but joined various regional coalitions, forming a cordon sanitaire against the Communist Party and the far-right Freedom and Direct Democracy.
+In the 2018 Czech municipal elections, the party again came first, but lost its mayoral offices of Prague and Brno to the Czech Pirate Party and the Civic Democratic Party (ODS), respectively.
+In May 2019, ANO came first in the 2019 European Parliament election with 21.2% of the vote, returning six MEPs.
+In the 2020 Cezch regional elections, the party lost two governors' offices, but joined various regional coalitions, forming a cordon sanitaire against the Communist Party and the far-right Freedom and Direct Democracy.